Document scanning best practices

 BSI PD 5000 – ‘International Code of Practice for electronic document and e-business transactions as legally admissible evidence’

 This enables organisations to demonstrate the authenticity of their electronic documents and e-commerce transactions, so they can be used as legally admissible evidence.

-• Understand the legal issues and execute "duty of care" responsibilities
+- Understand the legal issues and execute "duties of care" responsibilities.

 These five principles have been used as the basis for the structure and layout of all 3 parts of BIP 0008.

 BSI BIP PD 0008 & 0009 – ‘The legal admissibility of information stored on electronic document management systems’

 BSI BIP 0008 is a code of practice that provides guidance to ensure that electronic documents and scanned images will be accepted as evidence by the courts.
 The key to this guidance is that the process under which documents are managed is as important as the technology used – where a document is reproduced it should accurately reproduce the contents of the "original".

 Originally introduced in 1996 the guideline has been updated several times in order to keep the standard relevant to take into account technological developments: